WairimuMW/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 15-countthatword: Displays the number of lines that contain the pattern bin
 * 16-whatsnext: Displays the line with the pattern root and 3 more after that
 * 17-hidethisword: Displays lines that do not contain the pattern bin
+* 18-letteronly: Displays lines starting with a letter